-Welcome to the Salish Sea Midwifery, where growing families find individualized, compassionate care.
+Welcome to Salish Sea Midwifery, where growing families find individualized, compassionate care.
 While starting or expanding a family is a normal, natural life event, it is also a very big, complex one!
 Health, safety, nourishment, connection, and empowerment are all tenants of quality health care.
 At Salish Sea Midwifery, you can expect to take part in decision-making, planning, preparing and experiencing a nurturing transition from pregnancy to parenthood.
 Here at Salish Sea Midwifery, families of all identities are warmly welcomed; your racial, ethnic, gender, religious, social and personal identities are respected and care is given with consideration of both our differences and our common threads.

 Scroll down for FAQs and to learn more about midwifery and Beth's offerings at Salish Sea Midwifery.

 What does LM mean?
 LM stands for Licensed Midwife, a medical license granted by the Washington State Department of Health (DOH) after demonstrating competency through education, clinical apprenticeship, and passing both state and national exams.
-Licensed Midwives are also referred to as "Direct Entry" midwives, which is a comparative term meant to distinguish between midwives who first became nurses (as in CNMs - Certified Nurse Midwives) and those who specifically choose to practice as midwives outside of the hospital environment.
+Licensed Midwives are also referred to as "Direct Entry" midwives, which is a comparative term meant to distinguish between midwives who first became nurses (as in CNMs - Certified Nurse Midwives) and those who specifically choose to practice as community midwives (outside of the hospital environment).
 LMs are independent practitioners granted many rights through the DOH including carrying many life-saving medications.
 CPMs are Certified Professional Midwives, a national certification given by the North American Registry of Midwives (NARM).
 Here in Washington, licensed midwives have an excellent track record for safety; my clients' (mothers AND babies) safety are always the top priority in my practice.

 Where can I learn more about midwifery?
 Our state's midwifery association is a great place to learn about licensed midwifery in Washington.
 Visit MAWS 's website.
 To learn more about the Midwives Model of Care, see the Citizens for Midwifery website.